karan0299/julia/doc/src/manual/documentation.md

    rather than users, explaining e.g. which functions should be overridden and which functions automatically use appropriate fallbacks, are better kept separate from the main description of the function's behavior.
+5. For long docstrings, consider splitting the documentation with an `# Extended help` header.
+The typical help-mode will show only the material above the header; you can access the full help by adding a '?' at the beginning of the expression.

 ## Accessing Documentation